 Research.
 This type of research is less thorough than the one conducted by business analysts and UX designers.
 However, it’s necessary to explore the niche that you are planning to enter with your e-learning platform, whether the courses will be solely for a narrow target audience or ones covering multiple areas.
 Having chosen a particular area in e-learning, it will be easier to analyze the target audience and their needs and your direct competitors in this segment.

 Functionality.
-It’s important to determine at least the approximate functionality of your product so that you could deliver your idea to the chosen software development company more accurately.
+It’s important to determine at least the approximate functionality of your product so that you can deliver your idea to the chosen software development company more accurately.

 Contributors and content.
 The same applies to the sources of your learning materials, which should be defined before the actual development since it impacts design and functionality as well.

 Stage 1: Discovery and Business Analysis

 At this stage, the chosen educational software company comes into play.
 At Aimprosoft, we can assist you with e-learning platform development from the very first stage of its creation.
 In case you turn to our services with a mere idea, without requirements specification, wireframes, and previously conducted BA, we offer the following services at the discovery stage: